zevv/nimz3/README.md

 This is still a work in progress and a lot of Z3 is still missing, but the most important basics are available:

+* bool, bit vector, int and float types
-* integer and boolean solving
+* solving
 * optimization
 * simplification